sinedied/smoke/README.md

 anymore, that's why you should use the `res.body` property instead if you plan to alter the response later on.

 See some [example hooks](test/hooks.js).

+## Enabling CORS

+Smoke offers support to requests originating from a different origin.
+However, by default, this would be disabled.

+To enable CORS, pass the hosts that you want to allow to `-o` or `--allow-cors` arguments.

+**Accepted Values**
+- `all` - Allow requests from `*`
+- `<hosts>` - You could also pass a comma-separated list of hosts that you want to allow requests from something like `'http://localhost:3000,http://example.com'`

 ### Single file mock collection